 The bathtub that launched a homegrown apothecary business?
 It's not as far-fetched as it sounds.

-Influenced by her background in Scandanavian pastry, Briar blended her favorite flavors from the kitchen—rose and cardamom and vanilla—into products designed to be nourishing in a different way.
-Her botanical-based remedies soothed her achy shoulders and eventually, what began as experiments in her own wellness became experiments in sharing her concoctions with others.
-Sugary scrubs were some of her earliest products (See: Marble & Milkweed: Rose & Chamomile Facial Scrub), followed by the blended teas, nourishing body oils, serums and perfumes for sale today in her online shop.
+Influenced by her background in Scandanavian pastry, Briar blended her favorite flavors from the kitchen—rose and cardamom and vanilla—into botanical-based remedies to sooth achy shoulders.
+What began as experiments in her own wellness led to sharing her concoctions with others.
+Sugar scrubs were some of her earliest products (See: Marble & Milkweed: Rose & Chamomile Facial Scrub), followed by a line of blended teas, nourishing body oils, serums and perfumes for sale today in her online shop.

 Above: Briar in her studio.

 Briar's ingredients are certified organic and fair trade and heavily inspired by the garden.
-Briar's been in New York City for 12 years but grew up in Washington State with an apple orchard and family garden.
-Here in New York, she and her boyfriend maintain an 8-by-5-foot garden plot in the East Village where Briar's currently working on a native plants project with one of the garden's founders.
+Briar's been in New York City for 13 years but grew up in Washington state with an apple orchard and family garden.
+In New York, she and her boyfriend maintain an 8-by-5-foot garden plot in the East Village where Briar's currently working on a native plants project with one of the garden's founders.

-In March of 2013, Briar moved her home operation into a devoted studio space.
-Almost a year later, the studio continues to be a bustling space for concocting and packaging the ever-expanding line of Marble & Milkweed products.
-On the day I visited it smelled like the ginger and mint tea.
+In March of 2013, Briar moved her home operation into a studio space where she concocts and packages her line of Marble & Milkweed products.
+On the day I visited, the air itsmelled like the ginger and mint tea.
 And later?
 The ginger, rose, and cardamom Briar mixed for a specially blended bath salt.
-Stay tuned for the DIY coming later today.
+Make your own version with our DIY: Rose, Cardomom, and Ginger Soak.

 Above: Briar Winters at work with her mortar and pestle.